-When I first agreed to design motion graphics for a Wave TV’s Snapchat Discover channel, I did what any other designer confronted with an unfamiliar platform would do: I ctrl-T’d a new Chrome tab and typed out the following:
+When I first agreed to design motion graphics for a client’s Snapchat Discover channel, I did what any other designer confronted with an unfamiliar platform would do: I ctrl-T’d a new Chrome tab and typed out the following:

-Besides one marketing blog peddling its geofilter monetization, a handful of designer portfolios, and Snap’s official “Creative Best Practices for Advertisers” webpage (Wave TV is not an advertiser), I couldn’t find any results relating Snapchat to graphic design or animation.
+Besides one marketing blog peddling its geofilter monetization, a handful of designer portfolios, and Snap’s official “Creative Best Practices for Advertisers” webpage (my client was not an advertiser), I couldn’t find any results relating Snapchat to graphic design or animation.

 Clearly there were other designers working with Snapchat Discover.
-The app’s curated and branded “right-half” has existed since 2015 and is filled with content from world-class publishers like the New York Times, Vice, and BuzzFeed.
+The app’s curated and branded “right-half” has existed since 2015 and is filled with content from world-class publishers like the New York Times (edit: as of 2019 the NYT has discontinued their Snapchat Publisher channel), Vice, and BuzzFeed.
 You’re telling me that none of the professional designers hired by these publishers were sharing their thoughts online?